Mayowa2020/greenwood-library-website/README.md

-# greenwood-library-website
-Enhancing a Community Library Website

-Here’s a comprehensive `README.md` file for your Greenwood Community Library website project:

----

 # Greenwood Community Library Website

 The **Greenwood Community Library Website** is a simple website that aims to provide visitors with information about the library, upcoming events, and community book reviews.
 This project involved enhancing the website by adding a new "Book Reviews" section and updating the "Events" page to reflect upcoming community events.
 The task was completed by simulating the contributions of two team members, "Morgan" and "Jamie."